iterait/emloop/doc/tutorial.rst

 Let us define the model using a simple `TensorFlow <https://www.tensorflow.org/>`_ graph.
-To make this process simpler, we will use the official `cxflow-tensorflow <https://github.com/Cognexa/cxflow-tensorflow>`_ package, that provides a basic tensorflow integration to cxflow.
+To make this process simpler, we will use the official `cxflow-tensorflow <https://github.com/Cognexa/cxflow-tensorflow>`_ package, that provides a basic TensorFlow integration to cxflow.
 Please install this package before you proceed with this tutorial.

-In cxflow, every tensorflow-based model is a python class expected to extend the `cxflow_tf.BaseTFNet`.
-Let us define a class called `MajorityNet`:
+In cxflow, every tensorflow-based model is a python class expected to extend the `cxflow_tensorflow.BaseModel`.

+Let us define a class called `MajorityNet`.

 .. code-block:: python

     import logging
     import tensorflow as tf
     import tensorflow.contrib.keras as K
-    from cxflow_tf import BaseTFNet, create_optimizer
+    from cxflow_tensorflow import BaseModel, create_optimizer

     class MajorityNet(BaseTFNet):